whichdigital/which-technical-exercise-candidate/README.md

 Once you have done this please send an email to our recruitment specialist (michael.kidd@which.co.uk) letting us know.
 Whilst we should be alerted of your submission, we also know that (sometimes) things don't always work as we'd expect!

+**NOTE: We only accept your first submission**.
+So please, make sure you're completely happy with it & don't run a "test" submission.

 ## Examples

-These examples can be found in the `examples` directory of this repository.
+These examples can be found in the [examples](examples) directory of this repository.
+Each example header links to the associated entry in that directory.
 There are a few others in there too just to give you some test cases.

 ### [Walk through](examples/01-walk-through)